 Update your firmware regularly

-You already know why firmware updates are important.
+Firmware updates are crucial if you want to protect your device from threats like PDoS attacks.
 Manufacturers often release security patches as soon as a new vulnerability is discovered to prevent firmware attacks against their products.

 To protect your gadgets, get in the habit of regularly checking the manufacturer’s page for new updates.
 Be careful, though — because each model uses a different version of firmware, make sure that you only download the update meant for your device.
 Installing the wrong update can lead to the same result as a successful firmware attack, leaving you holding an expensive brick.